gadeynebram/wildfly/README.md

 ## Image internals [updated november 12, 2018]

-This image extends the [`ubuntu:bionic`](https://hub.docker.com/_/ubuntu/) and adds the openjdk-11-jdk package.
+This image extends the [`ubuntu:bionic`](https://hub.docker.com/_/ubuntu/) and adds  openjdk-11.0.1_linux-x64_bin.tar.gz from java.net.
 Please refer to the README.md for selected images for more info.

+OpenJDK from java.net is used because ubuntu18 currently ships Java 10 instead of 11 under package openjdk-11-jdk.

 The server is run as the `jboss` user which has the uid/gid set to `1000`.